maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

 ![][bevan-pontano]

-As you can see, choosing fonts is a practice in trial and error..
+As you can see, choosing fonts is a practice in trial and error.
+I found these articles to be helpful in framing the context of my decision:

+- [Make a Statement with Type][Type Statement]
+- [6 Questions You Should Ask Yourself When Choosing Fonts][6 Questions]
+- [Mobile Design Typography is Vitally Important ... and Challenging][Mobile typography]

 #### Size

-[Mobile Design Typography is Vitally Important ... and Challenging][Mobile typography]

 #### Color